s2bd/main/all_collections/_posts/2022-05-20-discordbot.md

 ✔️ 23 May 2022 : Decided to switch to a different bot for all of MuxDay's music features.
 Designed new logos using Canva.
 ✔️ 24 May 2022 : Set up a new website for MuxMusic.
 Spent majority of today's time working on that.
 ✔️ 26 May 2022 : New feature for MuxDay that auto-deletes any messages containing unknown links.
-🔥 27 May 2022 : New meme/image fetching features for MuxDay.
+✔️ 27 May 2022 : New meme/image fetching features for MuxDay.
+🔥 28 May 2022 : New virtual currency system and economy!
+DayCoins and NyteCoins.
+Balance, Create, Transfer and Steal!
 ```
 Stay tuned!